mmonugiancpp/SPI_PWM/docs/info.md

 | `8'd6`          | Disable PWM output       |
 | `8'd7`          | Enable PWM output        |

 For operations other than `ENABLE_PWM` and `DISABLE_PWM`, the SPI command must be followed by **four data bytes**.
 These bytes represent the value to be written into the selected register (e.g., Compare Value, Prescaler, or Duty Cycle).
 The data is transmitted **least significant byte (LSB) first**, so the first byte on the SPI bus corresponds to bits `[7:0]` of the value, the second byte to bits `[15:8]`, and so on, up to the most significant byte.
-This ensures that multi-byte register values are properly reconstructed inside the peripheral regardless of the endianness of the host system.

 ---

 ## How to test

-Explain how to use your project

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+SPI master device and something to view the PWM signal with.